kaidez/kaidez.com/_drafts/remove-files-from-github.md

 $ rm oldFile.html
 {% endprism %}

+<a name="delete-folders"></a>
-## Delete Folders
+## How to delete Folders
-Empty folders cannot be tracked by Git so they can't be checked into Git as well.
+__Scenario 1:__ Empty folders cannot be tracked by Git so they can't be checked into Git as well.
 They also can't be pushed up to GitHub.

-Of course, if the folder has content, Git can interract with it however it wants to:
+__Scenario 2:__ Git can track a folder once it has content.
+But if that folder (let's call it `someFolder`) hasn't been committed to the repo yet, you get this message after typing `git status`:
+{% prism markup %}
+# Untracked files:
+#   (use "git add <file>..." to include in what will be committed)
+#
+#	someFolder/
+{% endprism %}

+In either of these two scenarios, `someFolder` can be deleted using the generic `rm` command though, which looks like this:
 {% prism bash %}
-rm someFolder
+$ rm -rf someFolder
 {% endprism %}

-They can still be deleted using the generic `rm` command though, so a folder called `someFolder` can deleted like so:
+After a folder has been committed to your repo, *that's* when you can use Git to delete it, and at any time.
+You use the same remove/commit/push sequence previously discussed:

 {% prism bash %}
-rm someFolder
+$ git rm someFolder
 {% endprism %}
+{% prism bash %}
+$ git commit -m 'remove someFolder'
+{% endprism %}
+{% prism bash %}
+$ git push
+{% endprism %}

 Why do things need to be done this way?
-First, we need to be clear about the differences between Git and GitHub, as well as how they work together.
+First, we need to be clear about the difference between Git and GitHub, as well as how they work together.

 ## A simple explanation of how Git & GitHub work

 *Git* is version control software that tracks changes to your code repository on your local machine.
-It also retains the entire change history, also on your local machine.
+It also retains the entire change history that's also on your local machine.

 You upload your code repo's changes and change history to *GitHub*, the online web service that provides a feature-rich graphical user interface to manage the repo.
 Most of these features are centered around project managment.